The most flexible and versatile punctuation mark—the Em Dash

 You can use two em dashes to indicate that part of a word or letters in a word have been intentionally omitted.

-It is used most often to hide the names of people involved in criminal proceedings, or when wanting to use expletives—without offending the reader.
+It is often used to hide the names of people involved in criminal proceedings, or when wanting to use expletives—without offending the reader.

 The defendant, Mr. John Smith, screamed at the top of his voice and was removed from the court.